akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 Java
 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/GoogleBigQuerySourceDoc.java) { #list-tables-and-fields }

-For the rawest representation there is a "csvStyle" source built in.
+For the rawest representation there is a "csvStyle" source built-in.
 This will return a header (field names), and the fields as a list of Strings.

 Scala